jameister/jsonpath/README.md

   point to consider writing a real OCaml program with [Yojson combinators][5] or an [ATD][6].

+I need to improve the error handling, especially for the parser.

 [1]: https://developer.gnome.org/json-glib/unstable/JsonPath.html
 [2]: http://www.w3.org/TR/xpath/
 [3]: http://www.json.org/